orfeotoolbox/OTB/Documentation/Cookbook/rst/First_Step_Linux.rst

-On this page, we describe a simple use case for OTB that uses only the Core package.
+On this page, we describe a simple use case for OTB that uses only the Core and FeaturesExtraction package.

 System dependencies to run the standalone package
 `````````````````````````````````````````````````